Alternative to Qwilr

 At $59/user/month billed annually, Qwilr’s Enterprise plan will cost at least $7080 a year.
 And before you say the math isn’t adding up, let us remind you that the minimum number of users is ten.
 Now that we got that out of the way, you might be wondering what you’re getting.

 For a minimum of $7k a year, Qwilr lets you use a custom domain and remove their branding.
 You’ll also be able to integrate with Salesforce and set team permissions.
 That said, you still won’t be able to have multiple brand settings.
-In addition to that, you can get access to their API, but you’ll have to pay extra for it - it’s an add-on.
+You also don't get access to their API - it's a paid add-on.

 While you can get the Better Proposals Enterprise plan even as a single user, we’ll take ten as an example in the interest of a fair comparison.
 So, at $49/user/month billed annually, Better Proposals’ Enterprise plan will cost $4990 a year for ten users (annual subscription discount applies).